hamzakat/vue-workout-tracker/README.md

 # Workout Tracker

-Let's try use Vue 3 and Supabase as a dev stack!
+Let's try using Vue 3, Capacitor, Tailwind CSS, and Supabase as a dev stack!

 ## Project setup